Skip to main content

 This one day learning event is offered to invited guests as a “thank you” for service to our department.
 Our students rely on a network of speech-language pathologists invested in helping to educate future speech-language pathologists through clinical supervision.
 We appreciate your efforts and will continue to offer the colloquium to show our gratitude.

-Past CSD Speakers
+CSD Event Speakers

 • 2021- The Swingset Mamas- Marlowe Bechmann and Lizzie Swan